hiver-py/psychic-barnacle/README.md

 - Reformat saving of google search jsonl to take place after processing of search results.
 - Add processing of search results.
 - Add processing of Gemini model predictions
+- Add support to unpack GeminiConfig together with the structured output config.
 - Add support to limit costs for Gemini usage?
 - Add local LLM capabilities.